afterxleep/afterxleep.github.io/_posts/2020-08-07-redux-like-architecture-with-swiftui-error-handling.md

 }
 ```

-I have created a new AnimalMiddlewareError type to define additional error types we may need later on and then simply modified our catch statement to return them accordingly.
+I have created a new *AnimalMiddlewareError* type to define additional error types we may need later on and then simply modified our catch statement to return them accordingly.

-Now let's update the Reducer to mutate the state based on each error.
+And finally, let's update the Reducer to mutate the state based on each error.

 #### AnimalReducer.swift
 ``` swift